The Unnatural History of the Sea

 36 photos and illustrations

 Humanity can make short work of the oceans’ creatures.
 In 1741, hungry explorers discovered herds of Steller’s sea cow in the Bering Strait, and in less than thirty years, the amiable beast had been harpooned into extinction.
 It’s a classic story, but a key fact is often omitted.
-Bering Island was the last redoubt of a species that had been decimated by hunting and habitat loss years before the
+Bering Island was the last redoubt of a species that had been decimated by hunting and habitat loss years before the explorers set sail.

 As Callum M. Roberts reveals in The Unnatural History of the Sea, the oceans’ bounty didn’t disappear overnight.
 While today’s fishing industry is ruthlessly efficient, intense exploitation began not in the modern era, or even with the dawn of industrialization, but in the eleventh century in medieval Europe.
 Roberts explores this long and colorful history of commercial fishing, taking readers around the world and through the centuries to witness the transformation of the seas.